 In 2004 during the Stelco turmoil I penned this little ditty, which may amuse you.
 Intended

 to send it to the Hamilton Spectator but never did.
 You can add an appropriate

 Fortunately many active and retired employees organized, and along with others fought to preserve pensions and benefits.
 The results I believe are better than most would have expected.

 Systems experience - Dec PDP-11's, Vax, HP Mini, PLC's and of course the PC.
 Languages - Fortran, Macro, Basic, C, RPG, ADMINS and now HTML + CSS & JAVA

-popular(still have my DECUS pin).
-Folks were willing to share software and experiences.
+quite popular(still have my DECUS pin).
+Folks were willing to share software and

-I had several programs on the DECUS tapes, unfortunately these are getting harder to
+experiences.
+I had several programs on the DECUS tapes, unfortunately these are

 A few are listed here with a download link.